iiumschedule/iiumscwebsite/docs/devs/input-parser-api.md

 https://albiruni-input-parser.herokuapp.com

-## Usage

-Append unformatted course code to the end of the url.
+> Append unformatted course code to the end of the url.

 ## Examples